 You'll find that this recipe is perfect as a base that can be expanded on or used in a variety of different flavored chia pudding recipes.
 Don't worry, I'll give you some ideas idea below (hint, hint...chocolate!!).
-This vanilla chia pudding is so easy & fast to make and only requires 1 bowl, LOVE THAT.
+This vanilla chia pudding is so easy & fast to make and only requires 1 bow!
+It's the perfect grab and go breakfast.

-This recipe only calls for 4 simple ingredients.
-I would consider at least 3 of the 4 ingredients pantry staples, if not all 4!
+This recipe only calls for 4 simple ingredients and you likely have most of them, if not all of them!

 - Chia Seeds: The star of the show!
 I always use these chia seeds but you could use whatever you have.

 - Plant-Based Milk: This is our binder for the pudding.
-I used oat milk!
+I used coconut milk!

-- Maple Syrup: This acts our sweetener.
+- Maple Syrup: This acts our natural sweetener.
 Without it, I find this recipe a bit...bitter?

 - Vanilla Extract: because it makes everything better.